labuladong/fucking-algorithm/interview/UsingBinarySearchAlgorithm.md

 The most common example is in textbook, that is, searching for the index of a given target value in **an ordered array**.
 Moreover, if the target values is duplicated, the modified binary search can return the left boundary or right boundary index of the target value.

-PS: The three binary search algorithms mentioned above are explained in detail in the previous *Binary Search Detailed Explanation*.
+PS: The three binary search algorithms mentioned above are explained in detail in the previous [Binary Search Detailed Explanation](../think_like_computer/BinarySearch.md).
 It is strongly recommended if you haven't read it.

 Putting aside the boring ordered array, how can binary search be applied to practical algorithm problems?
 When the search space is in order, you can perform *pruning* through binary search, greatly improving efficiency.